Reactive and Proactive Hazard Identification and Risk Assessment

 Hazard identification and risk assessment are an ongoing task for all aviation safety professionals.
 There will always be room for improvement.

-Managing risk for aviation SMS programs is not sustainable using spreadsheets.
+Managing risk for aviation SMS is not sustainable using spreadsheets.
 In short, the SMS documentation requirements are too great.
-A Risk Management Solution is affordable and pays for itself in labor costs and peace of mind when auditors come calling.
+An SMS database is affordable and pays for itself in labor costs and peace of mind when auditors come calling.

 You may be interested in comparing your risk management workflow to others.